 Precautions to be taken

 Pulling the film out too much or too little will cause problems in loading.
 So be careful about how much of the film you stretch out.
-Good cameras, fortunately, give a warning sign on the display if the length of the film pulled out is not proper.
+Fortunately, good cameras will give warning signs on the display if the length of the film pulled out is not proper.
 If you’ve pulled out too much, you simply need to turn the spool hub counterclockwise to push some back into the cassette.
 And if it’s too little, then just pull out some more.

 And of course, you need to be cautious about opening and closing the camera for loading or removing the film.
-If not done properly you could end up with an exposed film – a sheer waste of time and money of course, but even more importantly leading to loss of some precious moments that you won’t get to capture again.
+If not done properly you could end up with an exposed film, which is a sheer waste of time and money, of course.
+Though more importantly, you will not want to lose precious moments that would be difficult to capture once again.

-Then there’s the light factor to be taken into consideration.
-It’s a good idea, of course, to work in less light, if not absolute darkness, while loading the film, but it’s not really imperative.
+Another aspect to take into consideration is the light factor.
+Of course, it’s a good idea to work in less light or if possible, to be in absolute darkness, while loading the film, but it’s not really imperative.
 The part that you need to pull out for loading is made to handle light, so your film won’t get ruined during the loading process.
-Of course, if you end up pulling out too much of the film, you may find things have gone wrong.
-But on the flip side, loading in complete darkness may be a difficult proposition and you could end up messing it up, especially if you’re not a professional at it.
-Perhaps you could look at going into total darkness for the loading of your camera film once you’ve mastered the intricacies of it, and become adept at handling it even with your eyes closed, so to say.
+Of course, if you end up pulling out too much of the film, you may have damaged the film already.
+But on the flip side, loading in complete darkness may be a difficult proposition and you could end up messing it up, especially if you’re not an expert at it.
+Perhaps you could look at going into total darkness for the loading of your camera film once you’ve mastered the intricate techniques of it, and become adept at handling it even with your eyes closed, so to say.

 As with any new trick or task, patience is the key to loading a film in a camera.
-There’s, naturally, an art behind the process, which requires a certain amount of nimbleness of the fingers, but once you’ve got the hang of it, you’ll find your fingers manipulating the film easily enough, without hassle or complication.
+There’s naturally an art behind the process, which requires a certain amount of nimbleness of the fingers.
+However, once you’ve got the hang of it, you’ll find your fingers manipulating the film easily enough without hassle or complication.
 One thing is certain – you won’t regret working with a film camera once you figure it out.
 In fact, you might even switch from fancy digital cameras to old school film cameras after a few times.